 Buses from Split to Makarska depart every few hours, and if you are not in Croatia by car, then a coach is the option.

-City administration wants to demote people to use their cars during the summer season in the city centre, so they put really high parking prices.
+City administration wants to demote people to use their cars during summer in the city centre, so they put really high parking prices.
 I recommend leaving a car in zone 2.
 You will get an acceptable price and a short distance from all the attractions.

 Makarska old town

 Makarska features old town, which is pretty much similar to other coastal places like Sibenik or Trogir.
 Interesting attractions of the old town include streets, squares, and buildings, mostly from Renaissance and Baroque.
-The most beautiful place is the main town square of St. Mark, featuring church of St. Mark, the monument to Andrija Kacic Miosic (famous Croatian writer), and the old faucet.
+The most beautiful place is the square of St. Mark, featuring church of St. Mark, the monument to Andrija Kacic Miosic (famous Croatian writer), and the old faucet.